Scripts for stage, radio and television Commnunity Theatre Oral History Books

 Books

-Rib Davis has written two books on the art of scriptwriting, Writing Dialogue for Scripts (now in its 3rd edition) and Developing Characters for Script Writing (both A & C Black).
+Rib Davis has written two books on the art of scriptwriting, Writing Dialogue for Scripts and Creating Compelling Characters for Film, Tv, theatre and Radio, both published by A & C Black.

-Writing Dialogue for Scripts (now in its 3rd edition) looks at how dialogue works across all the script media – stage, radio, television and film.
+Writing Dialogue for Scripts (a 4th edition appeared in 2016) looks at how dialogue works across all the script media – stage, radio, television and film.
 It includes chapters on how conversation works, naturalistic and stylised dialogue, pace and variation, forms of narration and comic dialogue.
-‘Worth more than an entire shelf of how-to-write books because it makes us understand how and why people behave the way they do’ (Julian Friedmann, editor, Scriptwriter); ‘An undisputed must-have for any student of writing’ (David Lane, Creative Writing Lecturer, City University).
-Developing Characters for Script Writing similarly deals with the creation and development of characters across all the script media.
+‘Worth more than an entire shelf of how-to-write books because it makes us understand how and why people behave the way they do’ (Julian Friedmann, editor, twelvepoint, formerly Scriptwriter); ‘An undisputed must-have for any student of writing’ (David Lane, Creative Writing Lecturer, City University).
+Creating Compelling Characters for Film, Tv,Theatre and Radio (the re-named 2nd edition of Developing Characters for Script Writing) deals with the creation and development of characters, similarly across all the script media.
 There are chapters on the roots of a character, the complex character, the relationship between character and plot and audience identification with character.

-Rib Davis has also edited and co-edited a number of books of oral history and of fiction, most recently Woking Living Words, a collection of memories (edited from over 200 interviews) and photographs of Woking within living memory.
+Rib Davis has also edited and co-edited a number of books of oral history and of fiction, including Woking Living Words, a collection of memories (edited from over 200 interviews) and photographs of Woking within living memory.
+He has recently been lead editor of Life on the Fifth Continent, Memories of Romney Marsh, produced by Kent Wildlife Trust.

 www.thelightbox.org.uk